vedaldi/practical-object-category-detection/README.md

 ===================================

 > A computer vision practical by the Oxford Visual Geometry group,
-> authored by Andrea Vedaldi.
+> authored by Andrea Vedaldi and Andrew Zisserman.

 Start from `doc/instructions.html`.